 Roasted Cauliflower Trees

-- 1 tablespoon of Parmesan cheese (or other shredded cheese)
+- 1 tablespoon Parmesan or other shredded or grated cheese

-- 1 tablespoon of almond flour (or other flour)
+- 1 tablespoon almond flour or other flour

 - Slice the cauliflower into little trees - finger food size - and place them in a bowl.